weiganghuang/holops-1803/task1.md

 	admin@ncs%
   	```

 1. Commit the service instance test.
-After the commit, the service instance test is persistent in NSO’s memory database cdb, and the CLI commands from step 2 are committed to asr9k0.
+After the commit, the service instance test is persistent in NSO’s in-memory database cdb, and the CLI commands from step 2 are committed to asr9k0.

   	```
   	admin@ncs% commit